 As of 2018, the ERP software market was valued at $35.81 billion.
-This number was projected to grow up to $78.40 billion by 2026; growing at a rate of 10.2% each year.
+Statista reports this number may be closer to $40.5 billion by 2025–a growth of 13.6% annually.
 This year by year rise is proof of today’s digital transformation, where businesses are looking for any technological advantage over their competitors.
 Today, companies can’t afford to skip out on the automation, integration, and efficiencies offered by a fully integrated ERP system.

 Enterprise resource planning software is an integrated suite of business applications designed to automate the back-office functions of your organization, including financials, sales, and operations.
 In other words, ERP is a unified solution that manages company operations across every department, whether it’s raw materials for manufacturing or staffing hours for human resources.